klingtnet/lpug-Rust/lpug-Rust.md

 - end with an `!`: `println!`
 - expandend at compile time
-- hygienic macros, expand always to valid code at compile time (unlike C's text based preprocessor macros)
+- hygienic macros: expand always to valid code at compile time (unlike C's text based preprocessor macros)

 ---
 # Tools